Battles on the Hindenburg Line

 Join your tour coach at the interchange.

-On most tours if you’d prefer to join your tour coach at Stop 24 services, you can park your car in the car park which is accredited by the Park Mark safer parking scheme and is monitored 24 hours a day by CCTV.
+On most tours if you’d prefer to join your tour coach at Folkestone Services, you can park your car in the car park which is accredited by the Park Mark safer parking scheme and is monitored 24 hours a day by CCTV.
 Payment for the parking is made on arrival using the self-service machines.

 Excludes tours to Ireland and the U.K. and tours travelling via Brittany Ferries.